 All liabilities, including taxes must be paid FIRST.
 Then, the remaining assets go to the children.
 If there are any predeceased children, then typically their heirs at law take their shares.
 Every state is not exactly...Read more »

 Your resident state will tax your nationwide/worldwide income.
 You can claim a tax credit for taxes paid to the other state (or country).
 You end up, in effect, paying the higher of the two rates.
 Be careful of the expiring statute of limitations on claiming the credits, or you will end up...Read more »

 I'm a limited partner in two real estate partnerships that file composite returns for the investors.
 I opted into the composite return, and then realized that I have income in WI from both partnerships (I'm a non-resident).
-I don't think WI allows an individual to be included in more than one...
+I don't think WI allows an individual to be included in...
 Read more »

 The statute reads "only upon an annual basis."
 A quick review does not reveal any NC cases or regulations interpreting the language further.
-I think you'd be going out on a limb applying an alternate interpretation to what a court would likely consider a 'plain meaning' interpretation of the...Read more »
+I think you'd be going out on a limb applying an alternate interpretation to what a court would likely consider a 'plain meaning'...Read more »

 I am involved as the victim of an identity theft operation called ghosting.
 My bank altered the tax ID # and my date of birth on the internal documents that are associated with my business accounts, overriding my social security number and date of birth with the identifiers belonging to somebody...
 Read more »